polterguy/phosphorusfive/plugins/p5.io/README.md

 list-folders:/system42/
 ```

-If you evaluate the above Hyperlisp, you will see that these Active Events returns the files and folders, as the "name" part of their children
+If you evaluate the above Hyperlambda, you will see that these Active Events returns the files and folders, as the "name" part of their children
 nodes.
 This is a general rule in p5.lambda, which is that in general terms, Active Events that returns a list of strings, returns these as
 the names of the children nodes of their main event node.